thefrontside/bigtest/website/docs/docs/interactors/1-quick-start.md

 ## Making test assertions

-Interactors can also help you make assertions, like checking if a Button is `absent` or if it `exists`.
+Interactors have methods to help you make test assertions, like checking if a Button is `absent` or if it `exists`.

 In this example, we are testing that the "Sign In" button disappears after a click, and a "Log Out" button appears: